Natural History of Achondroplasia

 Achondroplasia is a complex growth disorder affecting not only long bones, but spine, cranial bone, pelvic and other organ functions.
-To further evaluate available treatment (orthopedic, neurosurgical, otorhinolaryngological etc) as well as drugs, knowledge of natural history is essential.
+To further evaluate available treatment (orthopedic, neurosurgical, otorhinolaryngological, etc) as well as drugs, knowledge of natural history is essential.
 So far, only retrospective data have been published and EuRREB and affiliated registries are a valuable source of prospective data.

 Achondroplasia is a rare condition leading to disproportionate small stature and may cause multiorganal complications.
 To evaluate the standard of care and outcome of orthopedic, neurosurgical, otorhinolaryngological and pharmacological treatment a prospective data analysis from EuRREB and affiliated registries is necessary.